MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 # Sites usage guidelines

+Using the steps below, create your own site usage guidance for your site owners on how sites are set up and managed at your organization.

 ## ![Alt image text](media/map.png "A map") Introduction
 **Guidance:**</br>
 Provide a short introduction to frame your guidelines.
 If you have broader business or digital resource use policy, link to it if it applies to SharePoint sites as well.

 **Resources:**</br>

 **Sample text:**</br>
-A SharePoint site is designed to be a powerful tool for team collaboration and communication.
+*A SharePoint site is designed to be a powerful tool for team collaboration and communication.
 Our [enter your IT/productivity service org] administers the Microsoft 365 service your site is built on.
-The goal is to make it easy to accomplish your business goals.
+The goal is to make it easy to accomplish your business goals.*</br>
-Here are some things to keep in mind as you work with your SharePoint sites.
+*Here are some things to keep in mind as you work with your SharePoint sites.
 Refer to [ insert your orgs name] business resource use policy.
-These policies apply to all SharePoint site usage.
+These policies apply to all SharePoint site usage.*

 ## ![Alt image text](media/document.png "Guidelines") General guidelines